-Ohio's restructuring legislation specified that governmental aggregators procuring from CRES providers on behalf of retail customers in Ohio must be certified by the Public Utilities Commission of Ohio ("PUCO").21 Governmental aggregators must recertify every two years.
-Certified governmental aggregators can offer an opt-in or opt-out program.
-Most governmental aggregators choose an opt-out program structure.
+Ohio's market restructuring legislation specified that governmental aggregators providing CRES to retail customers in Ohio must be certified by the Public Utilities Commission of Ohio ("PUCO").15 Governmental aggregators must be recertified every two years.
+Certified governmental aggregators may either offer an opt-in or opt-out program, and most governmental aggregators have chosen an opt-out program structure.
 Governmental aggregation programs must be approved through a local ballot measure.
-Aggregators must develop an operation and governance plan, including the selection of an electric supplier.
-Additionally, the governmental aggregator must provide public notice of the electric rates from the proposed supplier and provide the opt-out process for customers enrolled in the aggregation program.
-Most aggregation services in Ohio are through regional councils of governments22 such as the Northeast Ohio Public Energy Council ("NOPEC"), and Southeast Ohio Public Energy Council DBA Sustainable Ohio Public Energy Council ("SOPEC").
-Regional councils manage the aggregation programs for multiple municipalities.
-Beyond regional councils, individual cities including Columbus and Cincinnati, have formed independent electric aggregation programs.
-In Ohio aggregators can offer both electric and natural gas aggregation programs to municipalities.
+They must develop an operation and governance plan which includes selecting an electric supplier.
+Additionally, governmental aggregators must provide public notice of the electric rates as well as the opt-out process for customers enrolled.
+Most aggregation services are offered through regional councils of governments16 such as the Northeast Ohio Public Energy Council ("SOPEC"), and Southeast Ohio Public Energy Council DBA Sustainable Ohio Public Energy Council ("SOPEC").
+These regional councils manage the aggregation programs for multiple municipalities.
+In addition to the regional councils, individual cities including Columbus and Cincinnati have formed electric aggregation programs.
+Ohio aggregators are allowed to offer both electric and natural gas aggregation programs to municipalities.

-As in Illinois, the initial years of market deregulation in Ohio did not develop as envisioned by legislators under SB 3 following a 5 percent residential rate reduction and rate freeze lasted through 2005.
-Responding to initial low competitive market participation rates, PUCO implemented rate stabilization in 2008.
-The rate stabilization extended the "market development period" for retail rates an additional three years.
-This was done to allow more time for customers to transition to market-based rates.
-The Rate Stabilization Plans were responding to concerns that shifts to market based rates could result in a sudden increase in retail rates to customers.23 SB 3 did not result in significant customer switching in Ohio.
-The inability to offer meaningful cost savings for customers
+As in Illinois, the initial years of electric market deregulation in Ohio did not develop as envisioned by legislators under SB 3 following the January 1, 2001, 5 percent residential rate reduction and rate freeze through 2005.
+In response to low participation rates in the competitive market, PUCO implemented rate stabilization plans in 2008.
+These plans extended the market development for retail rates an additional three years, to transition more customers to market-based rates.
+The Rate Stabilization Plans were in response to concerns that a shift to market based rates would result in a sudden increase in retail rates for customers.17 SB 3 did not result in significant customer switching in Ohio.
+The inability of CRES suppliers and municipal aggregation plans to offer meaningful cost savings for customers compared to the incumbent utilities' rates was the reason for this lack of customer switching.
+Senate Bill 221,18 enacted in 2008, updated the restructured electric industry in Ohio.
+Electric utilities operating in the state are required to provide a Standard Service Offer ("SSO") to customers that do not select a CRES as their electricity supplier.19 SB 221 also set Ohio's initial clean energy standards and required the utilities to transfer generation assets to an affiliate.